 Perhaps technological advancement has reduced the need for additional appropriations in a particular department, likewise changing demographics or other factors may require additional resources for another.

 The answer to this should be a zero-based budgeting system.
 Under that process, the state budget is wiped clean every time and is re-calculated as if starting from scratch.
 That way, departments, agencies, and other government entities find it much tougher to spend your tax dollars inefficiently because they cannot count on current levels of spending to be maintained.

 By implementing zero-based budgeting, lawmakers could make government smaller and more efficient for taxpayers while also allowing appropriators to be more nimble in addressing new issues.

-With the Texas Senate taking the lead on writing the state budget this session, Patrick and Nelson’s moves are encouraging signs for taxpayers.
+That promise was kept throughout the budget process and lawmakers maintain that it will be continued in the coming 86th legislative session.
 But as always, citizens will have to keep an eye on the process and should continue to encourage lawmakers to codify the practice of zero-based budgeting into state law.

 Stay updated throughout session by visiting our subscription page or by texting TXLEGE to 52886.